fiolj/sparta/docs/source/dump_modify.rst

 The color name can be any of the 140 pre-defined colors (see below) or a color name defined by the dump_modify color option.

+The *gridgroup* keyword can be used with the :ref:`dump image<dump-image>` command to only draw a subset of the grid cells in the simulation.
+By default all the grid cells are rendered.
+The group-ID argument can be any valid grid group name, as defined by the :ref:`group grid<group>` command.

 The *pcolor* keyword can be used one or more times with the :ref:`dump image<dump-image>` command, only when its particle color setting is
 *type* or *procs*, to set the color that particles will be drawn in the image.